 To escape being lured into emotional investing mistakes, it can help to have a more disciplined system to approach the market.
 Large moves in and out of stocks -- or any investment -- tend to increase risk.
 You can take the edge of off market fluctuations if you take a more incremental approach to investing, easing your way in or out of the market in small pieces rather than big chunks.

-Here are five examples of incremental approaches to investing.
+Here are four examples of incremental approaches to investing.

 1. Dollar-cost averaging